EgeSarii/AI-Assignment1-Four-In-A-Row/README.md

 I have implemented the algorithm in Java and used VSCode.
 The source code can be dowloaded and also installed on any Java running platform.
 There are three posssible players : Human, MinMax and AlphaBeta.
 They can be chosen in the App.java file.
 Also I didn't implemented the program such that it plays by itself, it gives recommendation for the next move.

+I have also recorded my progress and the challenges I encountered and thoughts about possible solutions in the file Kendime Notlar.txt.
+But it is Turkish unfortunately.

 It was a good experiment about AI implementations in real world.